 Check your fuel system before each operation.
 Have your fuel system thoroughly checked at least once a year by a certified Formula service technician.
 Gasoline is highly flammable.
 Use extreme caution at all times.
 The line between the fuel tank and the fuel inlet of the engine is made of a synthetic material.
 Alcohol can deteriorate it, especially during periods of storage.
 Have your Formula dealer inspect this fuel line at least annually and replace, if necessary.

-The generator and engines share the fuel from the tank.
-The generator fuel pick-up is shorter than the engine pick-up to ensure there is fuel to run the engines to get back to shore.
-Refer to Specifications, in Section 3, for the fuel tank capacities.
+In models with the generator option, the fuel tank is shared between the engine and generator.
+(The generator fuel pick-up is considerably shorter than the engine pick-up to ensure the engines have enough fuel to make it to port.)
+Refer to Specifications, in Section 3, for the fuel tanks capacities.